ak-cal/bakal_trivia/README.md

 /**************************************** PLEASE READ ***********************************************************/

-we apologize po for the inconvenience, sir ca you please check the personal message i have sent you in messenger
+we apologize po for the inconvenience, sir can you place the json file included in our submission po inside the resource folder.

-- ANGEL KYLE CALACAR
+Thank you po!